Hoop Dreams: Legacy

 Neither Agee nor Gates were drafted into the NBA.
 Nonetheless, both young men were able to turn the film's success and their subsequent fame into a better life for themselves and their families.
 Gates played three seasons of college basketball at Marquette University before quitting the program, but he graduated from the university in 1999 with a communications degree.
 Agee went on to play at Arkansas State and later in the United States Basketball League and the International Basketball Association.
 The producers gave both Gates and Agee almost $200,000 in royalties from the film, although they were barred from accepting the money until after college due to National Collegiate Athletic Association rules.
 In 2001, Gates practiced with Michael Jordan ahead of a tryout with the Washington Wizards, but he fractured his foot and decided to retire from basketball permanently.

 Agee, the younger of the two basketball players, launched a foundation promoting higher education for inner-city youth and began the "Hoop Dreams" sportswear line in 2006.
 Gates became the senior pastor at Living Faith Community Center in Cabrini–Green, where he worked at the Kids' Club.
 The families of both men have experienced losses since the release of the film.
-Agee's half-brother DeAntonio was killed on Thanksgiving morning 1994, and Gates's older brother, Curtis, was shot to death in Chicago Lawn in September 2001.
-Agee's father, Bo, was murdered in 2004.
+Agee's half-brother DeAntonio was killed on Thanksgiving morning 1994; Gates's older brother, Curtis, was shot to death in Chicago Lawn in September 2001; and Agee's father, Bo, was murdered in 2004.